Have you always dreamed of a better home but don’t want to move from the neighbourhood?

 As the name suggests, Knockdown Rebuild (KDRB) is the process of ‘knocking down’ or demolishing an old house to build a new one in its place.
 Also referred to as Knockdown New Build or KDR, it’s swiftly taking over the homebuilding sector in Australia.

 The apparent advantage includes not moving from your neighbourhood to a new house.
-But that’s not the only reason why more people opt for KDRB.
+But that’s not the only reason why more people opt for K.D.R.B.

 On that note, let’s take a look at some of the other key benefits associated with it:

-Completely Customized Homes
+Completely Customised Homes

 For one, homeowners can make their homes exactly how they want without running from auction to auction.
 Moreover, once you have the specifics listed down, there’s every chance you may even exceed your expectations!